Tayum/KPI-Courses/README.md

 - 1 term - algorithms and data structures course - [/algo_structures];
 - 1 term - discrete math course - [/discrMath_discrStructures];
 - 2 term - web programming essentials - [/prog_base_4];
+- 2 term - labs from the object oriented programming course - [/oop]

 # More info
 You can always find more information in the folders mentioned above.